EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Introduction

-To tackle these challenges, we propose a simple yet effective framework EchoAlign (\S \ref{method}).
-EchoAlign has two key components: EchoMod and EchoSelect.
-EchoMod modifies instances using controllable generative models to align them with noisy labels while preserving their intrinsic characteristics.
-By controlling the image generation process using the original image and noisy label as guiding information, EchoMod ensures the overall quality and consistency of the training data.
-EchoSelect addresses the issue of covariate shift by strategically selecting original instances with correct labels to balance the distribution between original and modified instances in the training data.
-This selection leverages a novel insight: after instance modification, the Cosine feature similarity distribution between original and modified images shows a clear distinction between clean and noisy samples.
-EchoSelect employs this insight through a unique similarity metric to select the most reliable training instances to reconstruct the learnable set for further supervised or self-supervised training.
+To address these challenges, we propose a simple yet effective framework, EchoAlign (\S~\ref{method}).
+EchoAlign consists of two key components: EchoMod and EchoSelect.
+EchoMod modifies instances using controllable generative models, ensuring alignment with noisy labels while preserving intrinsic characteristics.
+EchoSelect mitigates covariate shifts by selecting original instances with correct labels, maintaining a balanced distribution between original and modified data.
+This selection is guided by a novel insight: after instance modification, the cosine feature similarity between original and modified images reveals distinctions between correctly and incorrectly labeled samples.
+EchoSelect uses this similarity metric to curate a reliable training set, improving robustness and accuracy in both supervised and self-supervised training.

-Our contributions and the key findings are summarized as follows: (1) We introduce a transformative change in how noisy labels are approached.
-Instead of focusing on correcting them, we advocate treating noisy labels as accurate and modifying instances to align with them.
-This paradigm shift is supported by our theoretical analysis (\S \ref{Analysis}).
-(2) We present EchoAlign, a framework specifically designed to address the challenges of instance modification.
-It employs EchoMod for controlled instance modification and EchoSelect for strategic sample selection (\S \ref{method}).
-(3) We empirically validate the advantages of instance modification and demonstrate EchoAlign's exceptional performance in noisy environments.
-Across three datasets with diverse noise types, EchoAlign consistently outperforms state-of-the-art techniques, achieving significant accuracy gains (\S \ref{experiments}).
+Our key contributions and findings are summarized as follows: \begin{enumerate} \item We introduce a transformative shift in addressing label noise by modifying instances to align with noisy labels instead of correcting them, supported by theoretical analysis (\S~\ref{Analysis}); \item We present EchoAlign, a framework featuring EchoMod for controlled instance modification and EchoSelect for strategic sample selection (\S~\ref{method}); \item We demonstrate consistent improvements of instance modification with EchoAlign on \allowbreak CIFAR-10/100 under three common synthetic noise types and on CIFAR-10N with real human annotations, outperforming strong baselines under the evaluated settings (\S~\ref{experiments}). \end{enumerate}